matteosister/GitElephant/README.md

 ```
     added 3 lines at line 20
-    modified 4 lines at line 560
+    deleted 4 lines at line 560
 ```

 You can iterate over DiffObject to get DiffChunks.
 DiffChunks are the last steps of the Diff process, they are a collection of DiffChunkLine Objects